mrfdev/CMI/Resources/Add-ons/essentialsx/README.md

 ## Contributions?

 You're more than welcome to offer fixes, contributions, adjustments, suggestions.
 Feel free to clone and make a pull request.
 We can discuss and review your contributions and probably merge them into the main branch.

+## TODO

+The focus is on the main commands now for module Essentials, not e-discord, or e-XMPP, etc. But ideally I'd add these in the future at some point.